Ready & Resilient: Suicide Prevention Month Frequently Asked Questions

 What resources are available at Fort Sam Houston to assist service members, families, and DA civilians who are having difficulties?

-The virtual terrain walk linked to the Suicide Prevention Stand Down page provides locations of and information about many resources available locally.
-In addition, there is a section of the Suicide Prevention Stand Down page devoted to other resources, agencies, and programs as well.
+The virtual terrain walk linked to the Suicide Prevention page provides locations of and information about many resources available locally.
+In addition, there is a section of the Suicide Prevention page devoted to other resources, agencies, and programs as well.
 There is even a link to a printable file containing the same information.

 How do I request a Command Directed Mental Health Evaluation?

-Please refer to the Risk Assessment section of the Suicide Prevention Stand Down page for specific guidance on when and how to request a Command Directed Mental Health Evaluation.
+Please refer to the Command Directed Mental Health Evaluations section of the Ready & Resilient page for specific guidance on when and how to request a Command Directed Mental Health Evaluation.
 There you will find a presentation detailing the process, a helpful decision tree to assist in determining the actions you must take, and templates for the necessary documentation to request the evaluation.

 I am a family member of an active duty service member.
 Are there behavioral health services available for me?